 Educating customers refers to the effort a company takes to provide authentic knowledge to customers to use their products or services.
 The content created should be interactive and easy to understand by the customers to get started with.

-Here is how educating customers can act as great customer retention solutions?
+Here is how educating customers can act as a great customer retention solutions?

 - It helps to develop a better understanding of your brand, which gives customers better clarity about your products and services.

-- Customers are able to find information and solutions about FAQs, which reduces the number of customer complaints.
+- Customers can find information and solutions about FAQs, which reduces the number of customer complaints.

 - It helps to build trust and loyalty towards your brand as they find integrity between the information and practice.

-- You can offer product demos for your product and services.
+- You can offer product demos for your products and services.
 It helps to understand the product better and start a conversation.